circleci/circleci-docs/jekyll/_cci2/artifacts.md

 ## Download All Artifacts for a Build on CircleCI

-Use the following procedure to download your artifacts with a bash script.
+Use the following procedure to download your artifacts with `curl`.

 1. Create an API token in the application by going to [User Settings > API Tokens](https://circleci.com/account/api).